 Step-by-step guide to fix speed test results when a VPN is involved

 This is a field-tested workflow you can follow to get meaningful data, whether you’re optimizing VPN speed or just trying to understand the impact on your tests.
+Is super vpn reliable the truth about this free vpn and what to use instead for safer internet in 2026

 1. Establish a clean baseline